Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 You gain one of the following options of your choice.
 Whenever you gain a Barbarian level, you can change your choice.

-**Falcon.*** While your Rage is active, you have a Fly Speed equal to your Speed, provided you aren't wearing any armor.
+**Falcon.*** While your Rage is active, you have a Fly Speed equal to your Speed, provided you aren't wearing any armour.

 ***Lion.*** While your Rage is active, any of your enemies within 5 feet of you have Disadvantage on attack rolls against targets other than you or another Barbarian with this option active.